Top Takeaways From This Post

 Before you move into your rented house or apartment, you should make an appointment with your landlord to inspect any scratches, damage, stains and any form of wear and tear in your new accommodation.

-Document these defects: Create a list of the damages, take photos from various angles.
+Document these defects: Create a list of the damages, and take photos from various angles.
 Get your landlord to sign the list so you have written verification of the damages when you move out.

 There have been unfortunate cases, where the landlord retained most of the security deposit by falsely claiming new damages during the rental period.

 Also, make sure that your contract or house rules contain the scope of repairs for you and the landlord.

 Sometimes, no matter how thorough you are with your rental contract in Germany, shit can still go down.
 Accidents could happen without your fault.
 In such cases, personal liability insurance is your best friend!